nanovms/nanos/README.md

 Please scan the issue list first to see if we are already tracking the bug.

+Please _do not_ create a new issue on a closed issue.
+If you think you are experiencing the same problem (is the error message the same?) you can open a new issue and link to it if you think it's the same.

+Please try to provide the most basic reproducible example you can.
+If you have an error message or dump please include that.

+Please try using the latest/nightly build first before reporting.

 Please attach debugging output (`--trace` in ops).
 Please provide the config.json and anything else that allows us to reproduce the issue.